 - C-type carbonaceous - minerals with water and carbon content.
 Some may have a high percentage of water.
 The most common type of asteroid.

 - S type (stony) - metallic iron mixed with iron- and magnesium-silicates (common in inner solar system)

-- M type (metallic) - good source of iron and nickel and other metals
+- M type (metallic) - good source of iron, nickel and other metals including platinum

 - D type asteroids - organic rich, possibly water ice inside Rare in the inner solar system.